jarlathkelly/jarlath-connacht-queue/README.md

 ```

 ## Tests
 Unit tests have been provided with the codebase and will run during the install as detailed above.
-Test cover all controller,service, dao & dto classes.
+Tests cover all controller,service, dao & dto classes with 90% + coverage.

-Test Coverage reports are located in the src/test/resources directory.
+Test Coverage reports are located in the target/site/jacoco-ut/ directory.
 Open the index.html file in a browser to navigate the reports.
+I have configured jacocco to generate these reports during the maven install.

 To run these tests on their own run the following command:
 From project root directory run: